ChangePlusPlusVandy/Change-Coding-Style-Guide/README.md

 ## General Rules
 - Use a maximum line width of 80-100 characters
 - Indents should be five spaces
-- Constants should be fully capitalized
-- All other portions of code should be in camel case
 - Start and end braces from a new line
 - Have a [README](https://github.com/juyoungkim304/Change-Black-and-Latinx-Directory/blob/master/README.md) in every GitHub repository with the following:
   - Name of project